NottingHack/rules/README.rst

 http://rules.nottinghack.org.uk

-These are the the rules for the Nottingham Hackspace.
+These are the rules for the Nottingham Hackspace.

 Contributing